ianthetechie/digital-garden/content/blog/working-with-arrow-and-duckdb-in-rust.md

 What I've heard of the design reminds me of how array-oriented programming languages like APL (or less esoteric libraries like numpy) are often implemented.

-Not to bury a teaser halfway through the post, but I was able to do some spatial aggregation operations (bucketing a filtered list of locations by H3 index) in about **10 seconds on a dataset of more than 40 million rows**!
+I was able to do some spatial aggregation operations (bucketing a filtered list of locations by H3 index) in about **10 seconds on a dataset of more than 40 million rows**!
+(The full dataset is over 100 million rows, so I also got to see the selective reading in action.)
 That piqued my interest, to say the least.
 (Here's the result of that query, visualized).